emma-k-alexandra/WMATA.swift/Documentation/Introduction.md

 # Using WMATA.swift

 ## Introduction
-WMATA.swift provides a pure Swift interface to the [Washington Metropolitan Area Transit Authority API](https://developer.wmata.com) and some supplemental data about MetroRail Stations and Lines.
+WMATA.swift provides a pure Swift interface to the [Washington Metropolitan Area Transit Authority API][wmata] and some supplemental data about MetroRail Stations and Lines.

 ## Getting your API key
 To access the WMATA API, you'll need to get an API by [signing up via WMATA][wmata-signup].